Table of Contents

-We use software for creating text documents, websites, databases, photos, 3D models and movies.
+We use software for creating text documents, websites, databases, photos, 3D models, and movies.
 Software developers regularly release new versions of their products.
 It is not self-evident that the new software supports the use of files created with earlier software versions (compatibility).
 And some software packages even disappear completely from the scene.
 Conversions of file formats may be costly or result in loss of information or a reduction of data quality.
-This is exactly why the choice of file format should be planned carefully.
+This is exactly why the choice of file formats should be planned carefully.

 Short-term data processing: file formats for operability

 File format choice depends on your research phase.
 Choices for short-term data processing may differ from the choices you make for long-term data preservation.